linkdata/jaws/README.md

 JaWS has non-persistent session handling integrated.
 Sessions won't be persisted across restarts and must have an expiry time.

-Sessions are bound o the client IP.
+Sessions are bound to the client IP.
 Attempting to access an existing session from a new IP will fail as if the session does not exist.

 No data is stored in the client browser except the randomly generated session cookie.
-You can set the cookie name in `Jaws.CookieName`.
+You can set the cookie name in `Jaws.CookieName`, the default is `jaws`.

-Session key-value pairs can be accessed using `Request.Set()` and `Request.Get()`.
+Session key-value pairs can be accessed using `Request.Set()` and `Request.Get()`, or directly using a `Session` object.

 ## A note on the Context